daniyalmaroufi/AI_Course/README.md

 This assignment aims to use the Scikit-Learn python library to build three classifiers, K-Nearest-Neighbors, Decision-Tree, and Random Forests, and optimize the hyperparameters.

+## CA5 - Neural Networks

+This assignment aims to implement a neural networks API from scratch and use it to train a model for classifying handwritten Persian numbers.